 After the written dissertation proposal has been approved and successfully orally defended, the student obtains all necessary IRB approvals, conducts the research, and writes the dissertation.
-It is expected that the student remains in close contact with their chairperson and obtains guidance on a regular basis.
+The student must remain in close contact with their chair and obtain guidance on a regular basis.
 When the student and committee chair believe that the student has satisfactorily completed the dissertation, the dissertation is submitted to the committee members for their approval.
-A Dissertation Evaluation Form (see Appendix H) is sent to each committee member, along with the completed dissertation.
-The form is filled out and returned to the PhD Program Coordinator no later than four weeks prior to the defense.
+A Dissertation Evaluation Form (see Appendix G) is sent to each committee member, along with the completed dissertation.
+The form is filled out and returned to the PhD program coordinator no later than three weeks prior to the defense.

 The dissertation committee chair and the PhD program coordinator arrange for scheduling the defense in consultation with the student and dissertation committee.
 At the time of scheduling, the student will submit an executive summary of the dissertation.
-All proposal defenses are conducted on campus, in person, unless special circumstances exist, and the student has received written approval from the department chairperson.
+All proposal defenses are conducted on campus, in person on the Pleasantville campus.
+The student must develop and utilize the PhD in Nursing Department PowerPoint presentation format for the dissertation defense.

 Students must submit an electronic copy of their dissertation at least three weeks before the scheduled defense.
-The formal oral dissertation defense is conducted with the dissertation committee chair and dissertation committee and is open to the Pace University Community.
-At the defense, the student will provide a PowerPoint overview of the dissertation research and answer questions presented by members of the dissertation committee and attendees.
+The formal oral dissertation defense is conducted with the Dissertation Committee chair and dissertation committee and is open to the Pace University community.
+At the defense, the student will provide a PowerPoint overview of the dissertation research, and answer questions presented by members of the dissertation committee and attendees.
 Immediately after the oral defense, the dissertation committee will deliberate in private and inform the student of the outcome, which may be passing without revision, resubmission with minor or major revisions, or fail.
-The Final Dissertation Approval Form (Appendix F) is filled out at this time and signed by all committee members.
+The Final Dissertation Approval Form (Appendix E) is filled out at this time and signed by all committee members.
 A dissertation is found to be satisfactory if a majority of the committee vote to accept the dissertation with no or minor changes.
 The examining committee determines whether the dissertation requires minor or major changes.
-The differentiation between minor and major changes is determined by the examining committee.
-If there is a tie vote the chair of the committee will cast an additional vote.
+If there is a tie vote, the chair of the committee will cast an additional vote.

 Dissertations with minor revisions are reviewed by the chair for final approval.
 Dissertations requiring major revisions are reviewed by the full dissertation committee for final approval.
-If found to be satisfactory, the chairperson will inform the Department Chair in writing that the student has satisfactorily completed the dissertation.
+If found to be satisfactory, the chair will inform the department chairperson in writing that the student has satisfactorily completed the dissertation.

 If the student receives a failure, the dissertation must be revised, the revisions approved by the committee and a second oral defense scheduled.
 If on the second defense, the dissertation is deemed unsatisfactory, the student is dismissed from the program.